-Poetry in space: London architect William Smalley shares his musings on how he transformed his rental flat into a sanctuary of visual calm; told in his own (distinctive) voice:
+Poetry in space: London architect William Smalley shares his musings on how he transformed his Bloomsbury rental flat, two floors in an 1720 townhouse, into a sanctuary of visual calm:

-"I found this house, in its unexpectedly neighborly neighborhood, by chance seven years ago.
-I was looking for a cheap, central flat at the same time my friend Ben Pentreath was looking for an office.
+"I found this house in its unexpectedly neighborly neighborhood by chance eight years ago.
+I was looking for a cheap, central flat at the same time that my friend Ben Pentreath was looking for an office.
 The house was too big for either of us, but when we discovered we were pining for the same place, we signed a lease on it together.
 We now have the odd situation where every morning I go to my office across the road as Ben comes in from his flat around the corner."

 Photography by Ricardo Labougle.

-Above: "My light life boat are the three big built-in cupboards, so I haven’t needed big bits of furniture.
-But slowly, I have added—my grandfather's ink-stained college table, a washed-out kilim, and, after much searching and sitting, a very large, comfortable sofa for the post-work flop.
-I can now seat friends and they have lights to read by."
+Above: "The apartment's three big built-in cupboards (the door to one is shown here) have been my lifeboat.
+Slowly, I have added furniture—my grandfather's ink-stained college table, a washed-out kilim, and, after much searching and sitting, a very large, comfortable sofa for the post-work flop.
+I can now seat visitors and they have lights to read by."

-Above: "We stripped the stair of decades of magnolia gloss, revealing beautifully carved Corinthian newel posts at each turn, and for a day the whole three stories of the stairwell were porcelain blue, but I decided even palest porcelain was too much for me, and it went white.
-The only art that has made it onto the wall is a huge Hélène Binet photo of an Edmund de Waal installation (A Change in the Weather) which has one pot for every day of the year.
+Above: "We stripped the stair of decades of glossy paint, revealing beautifully carved Corinthian newel posts at each turn.
+For a day the whole three stories of the stairwell were porcelain blue, but I decided even palest porcelain was too much for me, and it went white.
+The only art that has made it onto the wall is a huge Hélène Binet photo of an Edmund de Waal installation—A Change in the Weather—which has one pot for every day of the year.
 This photo hangs in the stairs and delays everyone's departure as they try to work out whether Edmund was having a good day (blue pot) or bad (gray) on their birthday."

-Above: "There is a balcony overlooking the street just wide enough for two narrow chairs, where we catch up at the end of the day."
+Above: "There is a balcony overlooking the street just wide enough for two narrow chairs, where Ben and I catch up at the end of the day."